 Diego Velazquez's most famous painting, Las Meninas, depicts five-year-old Infanta Margarita in front of a portrait of her parents.
 The picture includes several plans: the characters pose for the painter, are reflected in the mirror, and leave the room.
 Such a composition expands the dimensions of the canvas, making it three-dimensional.
 This masterpiece, now housed in Museo del Prado in Madrid, is considered the highest achievement of Velazquez himself.
 Sir Thomas Lawrence, President of the Royal Academy of Arts, called it "the true philosophy of art."

-Among the famous paintings in history, this one is iconic among the artworks of Caravaggio.
+Among the most famous paintings, this one is iconic among the artworks of Caravaggio.
 It depicts the moment of the murder of John the Baptist in prison in an incredibly realistic manner.
 The semi-darkness of the painting and the expressions on the faces of the characters make it a true legacy of art.
 This masterpiece by Caravaggio is kept at St. John's Co-Cathedral, Valletta.

 This is the largest canvas painted by Rembrandt on a religious theme.
 It is also dedicated to the parable of the prodigal son and is the artist's top recognizable artwork.
 It is not known how and when Rembrandt worked on the painting The Return of the Prodigal Son, but it is assumed that the painting was created in the last years of his life.
-Today the painting is kept at the Hermitage Museum in Saint Petersburg.
+Today the painting, the best art of all time, is kept at the Hermitage Museum in Saint Petersburg.

 In total, El Greco made at least seven copies of the oil painting "Christ Carrying the Cross", which testifies both to the importance of this work for the artist himself and to its incredible popularity during the artist's lifetime.
 El Greco focused primarily not on the divine, but on the humanity of Christ.
 Today, this masterpiece of art is kept at the Metropolitan Museum of Art in New York.